alessandro-fazzi/shy-enum/README.md

 Status::DRAFT === status    #=> false
 ```

-The comparison is based on the enum member's ordinal position, which is assigned in declaration order.
-This makes case statements a natural way to handle different enum states in your code.

 ### Exceptions

-The following exceptions can be raised:
+The following exceptions could be raised:

 ```ruby
 # When trying to add a new member to a frozen enum